 by Texas Homesteader ~

-Did you know there’s a way you can reuse canning flats over and over again?
+Did you know there’s a way you can reuse flat canning lids over and over again?
 Yep, that’s right – I’ve been reusing mine… for years!
 But there’s a secret.
 Come see how.

 (Note: Some links in this post will take you to other related articles for further information.
 But links preceded with * are affiliate links.
 If you click and buy something I could receive a tiny commission.)